Easy California Corbina Recipe for a Fresh Coastal Dinner

 Grilling Corbina

-Grill at medium-high for 4-5 minutes per side for a smoky, crispy exterior and tender interior.
+Preheat grill to medium-high (400°F/204°C), oil the grates, and grill fillets for 4-5 minutes per side for a smoky, crispy exterior and tender, flaky interior, perfect for a **grilled Corbina** beachside feast.

 Pan-Searing Corbina